 He later travelled to Dublin to study English where he met James Quinn.
 Quinn had been appointed as the first Roman Catholic Bishop of Brisbane in 1859.
 The bishop was in Europe in 1870 for the First Vatican Council and also spent time recruiting priests and others for his diocese.
 He convinced Papi to migrate to Queensland to become a school teacher.

 His career took him to such places as Maryborough, Toowoomba, Goodna, Bulimba and Ipswich before becoming Headmaster of The Woolloongabba School which was later renamed the Dutton Park School.
+He was there for 22 years.

 In 1904, he was came first in a public examination surpassing 17 native English speaking candidates to become a District Inspector.
 However this work didn’t suit him and he returned to teaching after several years.
 In 1912 he became headmaster of the Windsor Sate School and reluctantly retired from there in 1921 at the age of 70.